Faith Christian School of Distance Education Service Agreement - How can Faith Christian School Serve you?

 Our Principal, or one of our experienced teachers, work hard to put together a quality personal programs for each of our students/families.
 This process involves consultation and discussion with parents and working with students during an initial visit.
-Our experienced Teaching staff will usually visit and build relationship before looking at a students work samples, hear them read and/or working with them as required to ensure there is a good understanding of the students learning needs.
+Our experienced Teaching staff will usually visit and build a relationship before looking at a student's work samples.
+They will hear them read and/or work with them as required to ensure there is a good understanding of the student's learning needs.
 This helps to insure the set work is at the correct instructional level of the student to ensure they can experience success and make progress.

 To support the curriculum and student learning we provide high levels of teacher support in the form of:

-- Lessons on demand, utilizing the Skype, Big Blue Button, Internet shared draw and the telephone. –Our teachers are there for you -they are not queezing you in around Day School classes or duties as they are dedicated to Distance Education.
+- Lessons on demand, utilizing Skype, Big Blue Button, Internet shared draw and the telephone. - Our teachers are there for you - they are not queezing you in around Day School classes or duties as they are dedicated to Distance Education.
 This is one of the most important aspects of our support that insures students (with parents) are able to progress consistently without being held up waiting for a call back.
 Waiting often leads to frustration and anxiety.